>

 + Recurring costs: Rent, utilities (electricity, water, gas), internet, phone, parking, laundry, and transportation.

-Wants vs. Needs vs. Dealbreakers
+Determine Wants vs. Needs vs. Dealbreakers

 Before you start touring apartments, make a list.
 What features are must-haves?
 What’s nice to have?
 And what are your absolute dealbreakers?